apezoo/rust-otp/README.md

 -   **State Management**: The system intelligently manages the state of the one-time pads, ensuring that no part of a pad is ever reused.
 -   **Streaming Support**: Efficiently encrypt and decrypt large files using a streaming approach, minimizing memory usage.

+## 릴리스

+Pre-compiled binaries for Windows and Linux are available for download from the [GitHub Releases page](https://github.com/your-repo/releases).
+This is the recommended way to get started with the tools.

 ## 🛡️ Security

 The one-time pad is a theoretically unbreakable encryption algorithm when used correctly.
 This implementation is designed to enforce the correct usage of one-time pads by: